 Advice from a Wedding Photographer: Part 1

 Engaged and beginning your search for a photographer?
 You’ve come to the right place!
-We reached out to local photographers that have shot at HORIZONS to uncover their unique perspectives.
-We are excited to bring you valuable advice for selecting and working with wedding photographers from five seasoned photographers themselves!
+We asked five seasoned photographers who have covered weddings at HORIZONS to share their unique perspectives.

 “Some couples love really dramatically lit, editorial photos.
-Some couples are drawn to naturally lit photos.
+Some are drawn to naturally lit photos.
 Both are gorgeous, but very different.
-Some photographers use very traditional posing, some do very intricate posing, and some don’t do much posing at all!
+Some photographers use very traditional posing, some do very intricate posing and some don’t do much posing at all!
 Once you decide what type of photos fit you, then you can narrow down the list.” – Brian and Stacey Photography and Cinema

 Most photographers’ websites feature their jaw-dropping shots of couples on the front page.
-But look deeper at their complete wedding galleries to see how they capture the entirety of the day.
-You will want to remember the details, the joy in getting ready with your bridesmaids, the laughter from your guests on the dance floor.
+But look deeper into their complete wedding galleries to see how they capture the entirety of the day.
+You will want to remember the details … the joy in getting ready with your bridesmaids, a touching moment with your mom, the laughter from your guests on the dance floor …

-“I feel it’s very common for couples to make their vendor decisions based on a price and a few images alone.
-Other than time, there is no cost to make some calls, or sit down for a coffee with a few photographers and learn more about their offerings, personality, and approach to your day.” – Ryan Collier, Collier Studios Photography
+“I feel it’s very common for couples to make their vendor decisions based on price and a few images alone.
+Other than time, there is no cost to make some calls, or sit down for coffee with a few photographers and learn more about their offerings, personality and approach to your day.” – Ryan Collier, Collier Studios Photography

-Pinterest is a wedding must for color palate and décor inspiration, but our photographers suggest steering clear of it for photography inspiration.
-They strive to create special images for you in their own style, not copying someone else’s (Heather Kanillopoolos Photography).
+Pinterest is a wedding must for color palette and décor inspiration, but our photographers suggest steering clear of it for photography inspiration.

 5. Take Care of your Photographers

 Check out these five photographers and their awesome work!
 They were also kind enough to share even more wedding insights with us than just selecting a photographer.
-Look out for our next blog post that will feature wise words from photographers for the wedding planning process and wedding day!
+Look for our next blog post that will feature wise words from photographers for the wedding planning process and wedding day.

-All photos were taken at HORIZONS and the Temple Theater~
+All photos were taken at HORIZONS and the Temple Theatre